TX Guide

 Standard presumptive value (SPV)

 Private sales below market value still may tax at SPV if it is higher than your purchase price.
-The tax office computer pulls presumptive values — arguing requires paperwork, not attitude.
+The tax office computer pulls presumptive values from TxDMV tables — arguing requires paperwork (appraisal, condition report), not attitude.

 Gifts and family transfers

 Parent-to-child or spouse transfers sometimes qualify for exemptions or reduced tax — forms vary.
+Form 14-317 (gift affidavit) and related county forms apply in qualifying cases.
 Read your county’s gift affidavit requirements before you assume zero tax.

 Not sales tax: registration line items